OMPSHUNYAYA/SSUM-AIM-Observatory/README.md

 ## Purpose

 The SSUM-AIM Observatory (Artificial Intelligence Manifest Observatory) is a civilization-grade collection of deterministic AI certification kernels.
+Some kernels are as compact as 1.05 KB+.

 Each case is not merely a program.